The VBA Curve Tracer Project

 also hampered a bit by the current chip shortages so we had to make some

-changes and order parts.
+changes and order new parts.
 When Mark has received the last part we're waiting for, he will send the board set and the remaining components to me so I can complete the build and start testing again.

 April 8th